Bootnecking Modern Civilization

 For humanity as a whole, the absence of the boot creates the twin biological problems of population growth and dysgenics.
 The boot regulated the human population and genome.
 Without the boot, the population is growing and the genome is degrading.

-The solution to these problems is simple: replace nature’s boot with social regulation of reproduction.
-Unfortunately, most people resist this solution, because they don’t understand the problem.
+The solution to these problems is simple: replace nature’s boot with eugenic reproduction control.
+However, most people resist this solution, because they don’t understand the problem.
 They don’t understand how making life easier for human beings could cause problems.
 It is counter-intuitive.

 In the past, we solved problems by pushing against nature’s boot.
-It is hard to understand that the absence of the boot creates new problems, and that we can only solve those problems with a new boot.
+It is hard to understand that the absence of the boot creates new problems, and that we can only solve these new problems with a new boot.

-For humans, nature’s boot often involved conflict with other societies.
-Other societies threatened to annihilate us and take our land.
-We could solve problems of scarcity by annihilating them and taking their land.
+For humans, the struggle to exist often involves war.
+We compete for resources as groups.
+Our ancestors solved problems of scarcity by killing other people and taking their land.
 It is natural for humans to go to war.
 It is not natural for humans to regulate their own populations.
 Population growth naturally led to war, which reduced the population.

-Occasionally, humans discover a new trick, like agriculture or fossil fuels.
+Occasionally, humans discover a new trick, such as agriculture or fossil fuels.
 Then the population increases for a while, until it reaches a new limit.
+In some cases, the population overshoots the limit and then collapses.

 Good times are transient and self-eliminating.
 Hard times are relatively stable.